prof3ssorSt3v3/mad9011/docs/deliverables/exercises/ex-4.md

 <Badge text="Section 010: Tuesday October 1st @9:00pm" />
 <Badge type="error" text="Section 020: Tuesday October 1st @7:00pm" />

-Submit your `.ai` file by uploading it to Brightspace under `Activities > Assignments > Exercise 3 — Logo Recreation`.
+Submit your `.ai` file by uploading it to Brightspace under `Activities > Assignments > Exercise 4 — Gradients in Nature`.
 Ensure the file is properly named and uploaded before the deadline.

 ## Submission